thinkSRS/srsgui/docs/installation.rst

 ------------

-To install ``srsgui``,  make sure you have Python version 3.7 or later. you can check your Python version by running from the command line:
+To install ``srsgui``,  make sure you have Python version 3.7 or later. you can check your Python version by running from the command prompt:

 .. code-block::